Everything you need to know...

 Core modules on this course cover key chemical engineering topics, such as mass and energy balances, thermodynamics, process safety and reaction engineering.

 You’ll be presented with chemical engineering concepts for you to critically evaluate and take ownership of your learning.
-Projects defined in-partnership with research colleagues in The Materials and Engineering Research Institute (MERI) and National Centre of Excellence for Food Engineering (NCEFE) will allow you to understand the wide range of projects and job roles available to chemical engineers.
+Projects defined in-partnership with research colleagues in The Materials and Engineering Research Institute (MERI) and Advanced Food Innovation Centre (AFIC) will allow you to understand the wide range of projects and job roles available to chemical engineers.

 Assessments will be varied with an emphasis on developing communication skills required by professional engineers.
 You’ll produce portfolios and project reports, deliver engaging presentations and test your understanding in exams.